ftheriault/SpriteSheetGridHelper/README.md

-# SpriteSheetCreator
+# Sprite Sheet Grid Helper

-Convenient tool to create normalized spritesheets (with same width/height).
+Convenient tool to create normalized spritesheets (with cells having the same width and height).

 ## Used with...